benkier0/benkier0/README.md

 # print("👋 Hey, I'm **Ben Duncanson**")

 > [!Important]
-> I'm a 1st Year UTS Software Engineering student, with a strong interest in pursuing the intergration of Machine Learning (ML) with the logistics, actuarial, and finance-technology industries.
+> I'm a 1st Year UTS Software Engineering student, with a strong interest in pursuing the intergration of Machine Learning (ML) with the logistics, defense, and aerospace industries.

 ---